josh2397/tandaAdnat/README.md

-# TandaAdnat
+# Adnat
-Tanda Adnat project for full stack software engineer position.
+A full stack application that allows you create an account for joining an organisation rostering system.

 ## Installation and running the project
 1. Firstly install yarn if it isn't already.